The Charity Routes To Roots

 Engaging the Local Community: R2R offers opportunities to groups, businesses and individuals to volunteer, support and fundraise.
 To inform, inspire and raise awareness in local businesses, schools, community groups, and churches, R2R volunteers give presentations and talks about the charity’s vision and mission.

 Advocacy: R2R monitors the current situation for homeless and vulnerably housed people in Poole and acts as an advocate for them with police, local government and services.

 Other Services For The Homeless In Poole

-Early Morning Outreach Provided by St Mungo’s: From April 2017 St Mungo’s, under contract to Poole Borough Council and Bournemouth Borough Council, provides early morning outreach to rough sleepers in Poole and Bournemouth and is responsible for Severe Weather Emergency Provision.
-St Mungo’s delivers rough sleeping outreach services in London, Bristol, Reading, Oxford, Brighton and South Essex.
+Early Morning Outreach Provided by St Mungo’s: From April 2017 St Mungo’s, under contract to BCP Council, has provided early morning outreach to rough sleepers in Poole and Bournemouth and is responsible for Severe Weather Emergency Provision.
+SWEP is now located at the URC Hall in Skinner Street, Poole and St Mungo’s attends R2R drop-ins to work with rough sleepers.

 Soup Runs Provided by Local Churches: Five nights a week local churches supply hot food and snacks under the Arch near Poole Train Station.
-Many of the churches meeting this need have been involved with the soup runs for many years and see this undertaking as a privilege.
-Some of the churchs involved in the Soup Runs are Poole Vineyard Church (from 1998), St Mary’s Longfleet Church, Beacon Church on Canford Heath, Poole Christian Fellowship, St Michael’s Church of England in Hamworthy and its sister church St Gabriel’s in Turlin Moor and Water’s Edge Church.
+Many of the churches meeting this need have been involved with the soup runs for many years.
+Some of the churchs involved are Poole Vineyard Church (from 1998), St Mary’s Longfleet Church, Beacon Church on Canford Heath, Poole Christian Fellowship, St Michael’s Church of England in Hamworthy and its sister church St Gabriel’s in Turlin Moor and Water’s Edge Church.